catherink/sonarqube-n-db-with-terraform/README.md

 The task is to deploy Sonarqube application Helm chart to Minikube.
-It was implemented on Ubuntu 20 machine.
+It was implemented on Ubuntu 20 machine.<br>
+The implementation is valid for 2023.

-Elasticsearch needs seccomp filter available, to check if it's vailable on your kernel, run:<br>
+Elasticsearch (which is part of Sonarqube) needs seccomp filter available, to check if it's vailable on your kernel, run:<br>
 grep SECCOMP /boot/config-$(uname -r)

 If it's there, you'll see:<br>